 D) “Feed” the heart muscle

-If the heart is the foreman, the circulatory system is the second in command of your body.
 This system is actually in charge of three different sets of operations, all designed to constantly move your blood throughout your body.

 The term “circulation” takes it roots from the word “circle.”
 In your body, the heart, the lungs, and the blood vessels work together to form a closed loop through which blood travels.
-The pulmonary circulatory system regulates the lungs, the coronary circulatory system regulates the heart, and the systemic circulatory system handles the other parts of your body.

 Much like those car factory teams we talked about, each circulatory system must do its job independently in order for the circulatory system to function as a whole.